seppohyvarinen/toweroflife/README.md

 The game is a part of "Empathizing way to build social inclusion" project with the purpose of teaching emotional skills to young people in the risk of inclusion.
 This educational aspect of the game is implemented in the in-game minigame that has various questions the player need to solve in order to proceed.
 The game supports 2 languages - English and Finnish.
-The game is available in Google Play store: https://play.google.com/store/apps/details?id=fi.tuni.toweroflife
+The game is available FOR FREE in Google Play store: https://play.google.com/store/apps/details?id=fi.tuni.toweroflife

 For all of us coding this game was a fun and an educational experience, we hope you enjoy it as well!